calebjmatthews/endless-desert/concept.md

   - Create a hidden timer for this event.
   - Once the timer expires, trigger a message+flashing nav tab for the event, and change subState to -1.
 While subState is 1, each elapsed 100ms adds 100 to the expedition's storedTime.
   - If the timer occurs during a whileAway calculation, the remainder post-expiration is added to the expedition's storedTime.
   - After the expedition event's scene is resolved, storedTime is used to continue the expedition (at 100x speed?).
-Allow the user to optionally used the storedTime?
+Allow the user to optionally use the storedTime?
   - User can decide to change the destination (including returning home) at any time.
   - Separate expedition rates for using food and drink.
 - Interface: